emefff/Dynamics-Of-A-Monocylinder-Engine-In-Salome-Meca/README.md

 ![vmis_1 6ms](https://github.com/user-attachments/assets/8a72fd17-6530-4889-bfa1-79b8c9238274)

 You may conclude that the mesh resolution is not enough comparable to a static (or pseudo-static) analysis of such an assembly and perhaps you are right.
 But for studying dynamics this can be abolutely sufficient, even more so considering the hardware needs and the fact that only FOSS software was used.
-For example, we can easily extract basic data like accelration on a point in the piston crown:
+For example, we can easily extract basic data like acceleration on a point in the piston crown (top of piston):

 ![Bildschirmfoto vom 2024-12-10 12-39-42](https://github.com/user-attachments/assets/fe399487-5174-433d-af7a-a694884aa5a9)